 We purchased our laser in June 2016 and are using this laser from QRI which addresses using the laser for reflex integration.
 Many of our children, as well as most of us, have unintegrated reflexes.
 Using this laser has made integration easy with reproducible results.
 Many occupational therapists have been trained in reflex integration and utilize the laser specifically for this.
-The owner, Bonnie Brandes, was trained in MNRI.
+The owner, Bonnie Brandes, is trained extensively in MNRI.
 Reflex integration is extremely important with our children with different needs as typical development is delayed, therefore so is typical reflex integration.
 Here is an article explaining reflex profiles specific to Down syndrome.
 You can learn more detailed information about reflex integration from Bonnie's book called The Symphony of Reflexes found here on amazon or here on the QRI website.

 What makes this laser different?
 The QRI Harmonic is the only laser that combines the CMT sound frequencies with low level laser, this distinguishes the Harmonic from other lasers.
 Two low level laser heads are included, the main unit and an attachment.
 This allows you to complete each reflex integration protocol in one-half of the time and create a synergistic connection between accu-reflex points and primitive reflex patterns.
 The CMT encompasses the entire spectrum of frequencies that sweep through the laser diodes and through an adjustable sound system.
 Low level lasers work at a cellular level for cold laser has shown to be effective for numerous conditions without side effects in over 8,000 research studies.
 The QRI Harmonic is practical for both professional and home use.
 Each head has: